 The Aggregate Demand Curve Assumes That

 The aggregate demand curve represents the relationship between the overall price level and the quantity of total output demanded in an economy.
 This fundamental concept in macroeconomics is built upon several key assumptions that help economists understand how changes in price levels affect spending across different sectors of the economy.
-The aggregate demand curve assumes that as the price level changes, the quantity of real GDP demanded will change in the opposite direction, creating a downward-sloping curve when plotted with price level on the vertical axis and real GDP on the horizontal axis But it adds up..
+The aggregate demand curve assumes that as the price level changes, the quantity of real GDP demanded will change in the opposite direction, creating a downward-sloping curve when plotted with price level on the vertical axis and real GDP on the horizontal axis Easy to understand, harder to ignore..

 Understanding Aggregate Demand